Hellboy (2004 film): Home media

-Hellboy was released on DVD in a two-disc special edition DVD on July 27, 2004, less than sixteen weeks after it opened in theaters.
-Included, were video introductions by Del Toro and Selma Blair, plus a feature that allowed viewers to click during selected parts of the film to comics drawn by Mike Mignola.
+Hellboy was released on DVD in a two-disc special-edition version on July 27, 2004, less than sixteen weeks after it opened in theaters.
+Included were video introductions by Del Toro and Selma Blair, plus a feature that allowed viewers to click during selected parts of the film to comics drawn by Mike Mignola.
 Other bonus features include two audio commentaries, one by Del Toro and Mignola; and the other by Ron Perlman, Selma Blair, Jeffrey Tambor, and Rupert Evans, which was recorded on April 12, 2004.
 The special features also include visits to the "Right Hand of Doom" set and a two-hour documentary.
+Another addition was four theatrical animated UPA shorts; Gerald McBoing-Boing (1950), How Now Boing Boing (1954), Gerald McBoing!
+Boing! on Planet Moo (1956) and The Tell-Tale Heart (1953).
 This DVD topped the Nielsen VideoScan's First Alert DVD sales chart and the Video Store magazine's list of top rentals for the week ending August 1, 2004, registering a total of more than a half-million units in sales.

 A three-disc unrated director's cut DVD set was released on October 19, 2004.
 In addition to all of the features of the original two-disc set, with the exception of a new director's commentary replacing the old one, new features included Del Toro introducing 20 minutes of additional and extended scenes, a composer commentary with isolated score replacing the cast commentary, a Cast Video Commentary with Perlman, Blair, Tambor and Rupert Evans, multiple production workshop featurettes, a Comic Con 2002 Panel Discussion with Del Toro, Perlman and Mignola, and A Quick Guide to Understanding Comics with Scott McCloud.

 A high-definition Blu-ray version of the director's cut was released on June 5, 2007.
 It contains most of the same content as the DVD set, but is missing a few features such as the video commentary and the composer commentary.
 An Ultra HD Blu-ray version was released on October 15, 2019, with many of the remaining bonus features from the 3-disc reinstated and both cuts remastered in 4K resolution.